Robert Stearns (pastor)

-Early career and founding Eagles Wings
+Early career and founding Eagles' Wings

 Stearns, after graduation from Valley Forge Christian College (VFCC) of the Assemblies of God, lived in Jerusalem in the 1990s volunteering for the International Christian Embassy.
 It was at VFCC where he discovered and studied Judeo-Christian relations and roots of Judaism in Christianity.
-The A/G missionary Dr. Phill Goble of Artists for Israel was one of the main teachers on the subject at VFCC.
+A/G missionary Phill Goble of Artists for Israel was one of the main teachers on the subject at VFCC.

-Rev. Robert Stearns says he sees an even stronger relationship between Jews and Christians in the near future.
+Stearns says he sees an even stronger relationship between Jews and Christians in the near future.
 That said, Stearns did not fellowship with Jewish students during his time at VFCC.
-One of his mentors and counsellors was Dr. Loren McRae.
+One of his mentors and counsellors was Loren McRae.
 His teachings are often quoted, without reference, in Stearns' books.

-Upon returning home to Buffalo, New York, Robert discussed the possibilities of founding a pro-Israel ministry with the Rev. Thomas F. Reid, the senior leader and bishop of the Full Gospel Tabernacle.
-The new ministry Stearns founded is called Eagles Wings.
+Upon returning home to Buffalo, New York, Robert discussed the possibilities of founding a pro-Israel ministry with the Thomas F. Reid, the senior leader and bishop of the Tabernacle Church.
+The new ministry Stearns founded is called Eagles' Wings.

 Stearns was one of the original directors of Christians United for Israel.

-Eagles Wings and Israel
+Eagles' Wings and Israel

-Stearns founded the Eagles Wings program, a main component of which is sponsoring trips to Israel.
-Bishop Stearns has brought over 25,000 people to the Holy Land, and has claimed to have led dozens of specifically Christian delegations to visit Israel.
+Stearns founded many Eagles' Wings organizational initiatives, a main component of which is sponsoring trips to Israel.
+Bishop Stearns has brought over 25,000 people to the Holy Land, and has led dozens of specifically Christian delegations to visit Israel.

 He established the "Israel Experience College Scholarship Program," usually called "Israel Experience," a Christian equivalent of Birthright Israel, which brings college-age Christian students to Israel.
 The first group, a "pilot" trip with eleven participants, visited Israel in June 2004.